21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lnd_btcpay.md

 After you pushed the button three times your display should say `Please scan your wallet credentials`.
 Now take your mobile phone with the LND BTCPayServer QR code and show it to the camera.

 It will now scan your credentials, evaluate its content and safe it to the configuration file of the ATM.
-If you've been successful, your screen will say `Success!!` and your ATM is successfully linked with your ATM.
+If you've been successful, your screen will say `Success!!` and your LND node is successfully linked with your ATM.

 ## First transaction with the ATM